mangal-interactions/contribute/templates/README.md

 ⚠️ When downloading the templates, **please do not rename them**.
 This is going to help with the injection steps, as we perform some automatic checks for data integrity before manual inspection.

+🤓 If you want to take a really deep dive at the data representation, the API documentation is [available online][API].
+We strongly suggest you do not read it.

 ### Datasets